Medium Girder Bridge

-The Medium Girder Bridge (MGB) is a lightweight, man portable bridge and can be assembled without help from heavy equipment.
-In addition, it is also a deck type, two-girder bridging system capable of carrying loads up to and including Main battle tanks (MBT).
+The medium girder bridge (MGB) is a lightweight, man-portable bridge that can be assembled without help from heavy equipment.
+In addition, it is also a deck type, two-girder bridging system capable of carrying loads up to and including main battle tanks (MBT).

-MGB was originally produced by Fairey Engineering Ltd., in Stockport England and is still made to this day by its successor WFEL based on a design by MVEE in Christchurch.
+MGB was originally produced by Fairey Engineering Ltd. in Stockport, England, and is still made to this day by its successor WFEL, based on a design by MVEE in Christchurch.

-MGB was originally sold to the British Army in 1971, subsequently also being sold to many other nations, including the Dutch, Danish, Swiss, German and US Militaries.
+MGB was originally sold to the British Army in 1971, subsequently also being sold to many other nations, including the Canadian, Dutch, Danish, Swiss, German and US Militaries.

 Configurations and deployment

 The primary components of the MGB system are rectangular "top deck" segments, and triangular bracing "bottom deck" segments.
 All segments are man portable.

 Short/low load bridges can be constructed using just top deck components.
 Bracing with the additional lower deck dramatically strengthens the bridge allowing heavier loads and longer spans.
 Single spans can reach 48 metres.

 The segments have knuckle joints at each end; assembly consists of simply engaging the knuckle joints of adjacent segments then inserting a pin through a hole down the length of the knuckle.
 In this way as many segments as are needed are connected end to end to form a girder of the required length to span the obstruction.

 Two such longitudinal girders are constructed parallel to each other to provide the bridge's strength.
 Deck units are then laid between these to form a 4.0 m (13 ft 2 in) wide roadway.